mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to enter information about each game I play with whom In order to keep track of which friends have played which games.

-  Usage: ./game --play "Pandemic"
+  Usage: ./game --play "Pandemic" "John Doe, Jane Doe"

 Acceptance Criteria:
-* Requests a list of friends who are playing
+* Rejects entries without all required information
 * Saves a gameplay to each friend playing</pre>

 ***